Pedicure With A Wart

 Wear flips flops in community showers or the locker rooms.

-Also, never scratch the wart since it encourages them to spread to other areas of the body.
+Also, never scratch the wart since it encourages them to spread to other body areas.

-Many people can identify plantar warts, but they are not sure when to go see a doctor.
+Many people can identify plantar warts, but they are unsure when to see a doctor.

-A physician can be able to identify plantar warts without performing any laboratory tests.
+A physician can identify plantar warts without performing any laboratory tests.

 Plantar warts get easily diagnosed because of where they occur.